API

 option.

-Loading values into the structs and performing the validation later is crucial when you want to confront the user with invalid data, eg. in a HTML form for manual cleaning of the data.
+Loading values into the structs and performing the validation later is useful when you want to confront the user with invalid data, eg. in a HTML form for manual cleaning of the data.

 The links of a schema will be preloaded as configured in the schema specification.
 As described in the last chapter, currently only the depth-preloading strategy is implemented.
 And unless you've configured other preloading depths on the links or the schema, the default preloading depth of one is used, which means you'll get all data and link properties of the loaded resource, but from the linked resources just the data properties.
 The links of the linked resource won't be loaded.